GasFurr/ArchyOS/README.md

 -----

-> **⚠️ Live Fast, Crash Harder.**
+> ** Live Fast, Crash Harder.**
-> ArchyOS is built on a radical contract: **the kernel must never fail unexpectedly.** All crashes and fails should be directly tied to user mistakes.
-This stability is what makes true experimentation possible.
-"Live Fast" isn't about instability - it's about the freedom to modify, break, and rebuild your own space with velocity and precision, knowing the foundation beneath you is solid.
-Here, a crash isn't a mystery; it's a logged, traceable, and deliberate consequence.
-We're using `rm -rf /` as a fun starting point to build something different, and so we embrace our mistakes.
+> This is an operating system for people, who think that "rm -rf /" is a fun starting point.
+We're building not for future, not for security, but for pure fun of bare-metal environments.
+It's basically modern DOS.
+"Fuck around and find out" is our motto.
+Break, rebuild, break again, system is built just for it.
+It will fail - but you will always understand why it did.

 ---

 ### Philosophy

-ArchyOS is a fundamental rethinking of the OS, built on a non-negotiable contract defined by four interlocking principles.
-This contract separates absolute kernel stability from sovereign user-space freedom:

-1. **Radical Pragmatism** - Unnecessary complexity is eliminated while effective solutions are preserved.
-Legacy abstractions that hinder performance are removed.

-2. **Hardware intimacy** - We target a 2015+ baseline (UEFI, NVMe, 64-bit multicore).
-Nothing past that considered "legacy" - it's just obsolete, and so it's not enabled by default or can't be supported technically.
-System is DESIGNED only for modern hardware.

-3. **Transparent Determinism** - System should be totally predictable and internally consistent.
-It's behaviour should be deducible from the rules, not statistics or complex heuristics.

-4. **Intent Supremacy** - User intention is the only source of legitimacy in the system, everything beyond the user's control must be absolutely stable; any error must be directly due to user error, not to internal violations.

-One thing should be clear our intention is not "cybersecurity" or "immutable system" or some other buzzword.
-Our intention is to make system transparent and understandable.
-If you can see through your system and understand what is happening you are more safe than if you have million dollar heuristics algorithm.

-Want real security?

-1. **Physical:** Don't let strangers use your computer
-2. **Network:** Unplug Ethernet / turn off WiFi
-3. **Software:** Don't run untrusted code
-4. **You:** Don't be stupid

-ArchyOS tools help with 1-3.
-Nothing can help with #4.

 Also, ArchyOS philosophy is based on an idea that PC will become a niche product for experts, and so, operating systems will become a decentralized space, an art form, a hobby.
 Being "most intuitive" and "most backwards compatible" will not be a goal anymore, because OS is not for consumers anymore, it's for creators.
 Consumer WILL move to portable devices or AIO out of the box ready solutions.
-So our goal is not to create a grannyOS or hackerOS, it's to make a hobbyOS where operating system that is a hobby for the user.
 We're trying to make computing beautiful.

-Although i respect modern osdev community, i think it's too focused on creating a technodemo's like "UNIX clone in Rust" or "Microkernel on Haskell", it's cool, but there's rarely something really innovative in it.
+It is not:
+- the most optimized OS.
+- the most user-friendly OS.
+- the most secure OS.
+If you want any of this:
+- Linux.
+- Windows.
+- Tails OS
+ArchyOS developers (and i hope users) are just someone who finds it funny to log into this OS once in a week and try to find new way to make computing FUN.
+Operating systems are the most overlooked part of IT fun purely because they are too complicated and designed as something you just use and don't touch.
+We are exploding this idea.
+This system is YOURS, not in "oh, it's modular and perfect fit for you" but in a "i can do anything" way.

+ArchyOS philosophical core:

+1. User intent supremacy - If you wanna do something the system should not be on the way, all warnings are suggestions, not enforcement. "-i-am-an-idiot" is universal tool to do something potentially dangerous.
+2. Radical pragmatism - It's easy to lose yourself building "the most \[buzzword\]" something.
+Our system is made 50% of parts we think is perfect already and 50% of parts we want to make better.
+Build what you need - destroy what sucks.
+3. Hardware intimacy - DOS was hardware intimate and were so impactful because of it.
+It was hardware intimate from limitations of it's time.
+ArchyOS is intimate by design.
+We use modern technology and try to remove as much unnecessary complexity as we can for clean understanding of the system.
+4. Determinism - System should be predictable and internally consistent, only from consistency, logic, and predictability you can make fundamentally unstable environment comfortable.
+If something breaks - you know why, when and how to fix it.
+It's behaviour should be deducible from the rules, not statistics or complex heuristics.

 ---